AbanoubEhab/AbanoubEhab.github.io/docs/index.md

 ## Other Skills

-- Ability to learn quickly and adapt to new situations
+- Fast learner and adaptable
-- Strong problem-solving skills
+- Strong problem-solving and critical thinking
-- Ability to work independently or as part of a team easily
+- Team player with ability to work independently

-- Critical thinking
+---

 [Download as PDF](assets/AbanoubEhabMalak.pdf){: download="AbanoubEhabMalak.pdf" .md-button}